TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/doc/Proj1_desc.md

 ### Project organization

-A link to initiate a *GitHub starter codes repo* will be posted on piazza for you to start your own project.
+A link to initiate a *GitHub starter codes repo* will be posted on Canvas for you to start your own project.

 #### Suggested workflow
 This is a relatively short project.
 We only have about two weeks of working time.